Does this test have other names?

 Why do I need this test?

-You may need a phosphorus test if your healthcare provider suspects that you have
+You may need this test if your healthcare provider suspects that you have a kidney

-a kidney disorder.
-You may also need this test if you are having trouble controlling
+disorder.
+You may also need this test if you are having trouble controlling your diabetes.

-your diabetes.
-You may need this test if you have symptoms of kidney disease, including
+You may need this test if you have symptoms of kidney disease, including bone problems,

 What other tests might I have along with this test?